studiowolf/skeleton/README.md

 cap staging media:sync (sync media)

-## Commandline interface for Wordpress
+## Commandline interface for WordPress
 A useful resource to use when you're developing WP sites is the WP commandline.
 You can find the install guide on http://wp-cli.org/ The wp-cli.phar is already in this project so if you don't want to install it globally you can use this file to use the commandline.